 \subsection{Definitions}

-As shown in~\fref{fig:pipeline_comparison}, given an input image $I$, a question $Q$ related to $I$ with its ground truth answer $A$, and the answer $A_{\theta}$ predicted by a LVLM $A_{\theta}(\cdot|Q, I)$ parameterized with $\theta$, we first define, \begin{itemize} \item $G=(V,E)$ as the \textit{scene graph} of $I$, where $V$ and $E$ refer to all the objects existing in $I$ and all the possible relations among existing objects, respectively. \item $G^\prime=(V^\prime\subseteq V, E^\prime\subseteq E)$ as the \textit{knowledge graph} that includes all the required objects and relations to answer $Q$. \item $G_\theta=(V_\theta,E_\theta)$ as the \textit{knowledge graph} extracted from $A_\theta$, where $V_\theta$ and $E_\theta$ include all the objects and all the possible relations among objects mentioned in $A_\theta$. \end{itemize}
+As illustrated in~\fref{fig:pipeline_comparison}, we formulate our framework with the standard VQA setting (although they can be generalized to evaluate hallucinations in any vision-language tasks given available scene graph annotations, as discussed in~\sref{sec:generalizability}).
+Specifically, considering an input image $I$, a corresponding question $Q$ associated with image $I$, its ground truth answer $A$, and the answer $A_{\theta}$ predicted by an LVLM $A_{\theta}(\cdot|Q, I)$ parameterized by $\theta$, we can first have the following definitions: \begin{itemize} \item $G=(V,E)$ as the \textit{scene graph} of $I$, where $V$ and $E$ refer to all the objects existing in $I$ and all the possible relations among existing objects, respectively. \item $G^\prime=(V^\prime\subseteq V, E^\prime\subseteq E)$ as the \textit{knowledge graph} that includes all the required objects and relations to answer $Q$ precisely. \item $G_\theta=(V_\theta,E_\theta)$ as the \textit{knowledge graph} extracted from $A_\theta$, where $V_\theta$ and $E_\theta$ include all the objects and all the possible relations among objects mentioned in $A_\theta$. \end{itemize}